philjhere/AzureHereMap/2_Data_Setup_Producer/README.md

 6. It changes the directory and it set’s the home location of the user profile

-1. In menu tab click on Upload/Download files icon then click on upload to upload our zip file
+1. In menu tab click on **Upload/Download** files icon then click on upload to upload our zip file

 	![HERE Maps & Location Services Data Streams](../Images/3_UploadFiles.png)

 1. Browse to the directory where you saved the Zip file locally which you have downloaded in step-1.
-Choose the file and Upload.
+Choose the file and **Upload**.

 	![HERE Maps & Location Services Data Streams](../Images/4_UploadComplete.png)